baroryan/subductionLandscapes/README.md

 The function will return three objects (please note it might take a while):

 1. An xarray object describing the permanent vertical motion along the domain.
-2. A Pandas dataframe with a list of earthquakes producing inelastic deformation.
+2. A Pandas dataframe with a list of earthquakes producing the inelastic deformation.
 3. Max along-strike standard deviation.

 Feel free to contact me for more complicated cases.